tony@ecotauranga.nz

-Timber vs uPVC joinery
+Timber vs uPVC Joinery

-When getting new windows, many people stumble upon making a decision about what joinery they should get with their double glazing.
 With timber, aluminium and uPVC on the market, it can be a challenging choice when you are unsure about the pros and cons that each of them has to offer.
 Let Eco Tauranga explain the benefits and negatives of timber and uPVC joinery to help you make a decision for your new windows!

 New timber windows with double glazing